samratbhatnagar/Cognitive-search-JFK/00 - Resource Deployment/README.md

 "TenantId": "GUID",  //the AAD tenantid
-"Region": "westus2",  //the region you want to deploy items too "SearchServiceApiVersion": "2019-05-06-Preview",  //the search service application version "DeployMain": false,  //whether to deploy the main ARM template "DoDeployments": false,  //whether to deploy the Web, API and function zip files "UseSampleData": "true", //whether to import the sample data "BlobStorageConnectionString": "DefaultEndpointsProtocol=https;AccountName=blah;AccountKey=blah;EndpointSuffix=core.windows.net",  //the storage account you want to point to for indexing
+"Region": "westus2",  //the region you want to deploy items too "SearchServiceApiVersion": "2019-05-06-Preview",  //the search service application version "DeployMain": false,  //whether to deploy the main ARM template during cmd line deployment "DoDeployments": false,  //whether to deploy the Web, API and function zip files - normally done via the Arm template "UseSampleData": true, //whether to import the sample data "BlobStorageConnectionString": "DefaultEndpointsProtocol=https;AccountName=blah;AccountKey=blah;EndpointSuffix=core.windows.net",  //the storage account you want to point to for indexing
 "StorageContainer": "documents",  //the container in the storage account to index "ConfigFilePath": "https://raw.githubusercontent.com/solliancenet/Cognitive-search-JFK/knowledge-mining/00%20-%20Resource%20Deployment/KnowledgeMiningDeployer/KnowledgeMiningDeployer/configuration.development.json",//an external config file you might want to reference when running from ARM deployment